Rishav0431/Sales_Analysis_EDA/README.md

 The project demonstrates how raw sales data can be analyzed to understand **who is shopping, where they are shopping from, and what types of products they are purchasing**.

-By combining **state, gender, and product category**, the analysis provides a clearer picture of customer shopping behavior and demonstrates how EDA can be used to discover patterns in real-world sales data.
+By combining **state, gender, and product category**, the analysis provides a clearer picture of customer shopping behavior and demonstrates how EDA can be used to discover patterns in real-world sales data

 ---